Querying

 Partition & tags are often used to:

-• separate tenants in a multi-tenant application
+in a multi-tenant application - separate

-• separate team or application in an observation logging case.
+in an observation logging case.

-If you are expecting 20 partitions, we strongly recommend you to not set max_num_partitions to 20, but instead use a larger value (200 for instance).
-Quickwit should handle that number of partitions smoothly, and it will avoid documents belonging to different partitions from being grouped together due to a few faulty documents.
+Quickwit should handle that number of partitions smoothly, and it will avoid documents belonging to different partitions from being grouped together due to

 Partition key DSL